YvesDesrumaux/YvesDesrumaux.github.io/Code.Instructions/CoreDevelopment/coding-standards.instructions.md

 ## Prefix Guidelines

-1. All objects must have a prefix
+- All objects must have a prefix
-2. The prefix is defined in the AppSourceCop.json file
-3. The prefix is always in this format '<Prefix> ' where <Prefix> is the prefix defined in the AppSourceCop.json file
+- The prefix is always in this format '<Prefix><Separator>' where <Prefix> is the prefix defined in the AppSourceCop.json file.
+The separator is a single character (e.g., underscore '_' for Main extension, or equal '=' for test extensions)
-5. The prefix is always followed by a underscore (_) in Main extension objects and by an equal (=) in Tests extension objects
+- The prefix is generally 6 characters and always 3 first characters in lowercase and the next 3 characters in uppercase
-6. The prefix is always just once in the object name
+- The prefix is always just once in the object name
-7. The prefix is always in the beginning of the object name
+- The prefix is always in the beginning of the object name

 ## Numbering